ChrisPytel/lighthouse-web-notes/README.md

 This repository contains all of my notes taken by [Chris](https://github.com/ChrisPytel) that I've compiled for the Lighthouse Labs Web Development Bootcamp. https://www.markdownguide.org/basic-syntax/

-# Table of Contents for Module 1 - Javascript
+# Table of Contents for Javascript Content

   * [Variables and Datatype Properties](#variables)
   * [Strings](#strings)